What is leptospirosis?

 How is it diagnosed?

-A doctor can diagnose leptospiriosis through a blood test.
-Usually, two blood tests taken more than two weeks apart are required to make the diagnosis.
-Occasionally, the bacteria can be grown from blood, cerebrospinal fluid, and urine.
+A doctor can diagnose leptospirosis through a blood test.
+The bacteria can also sometimes be detected in cerebrospinal fluid (the fluid lining the brain and spinal cord) and urine.
+Often, two blood tests taken more than two weeks apart are required to make the diagnosis.

 If you become sick in the weeks following possible exposure to animal urine or a contaminated environment, it is important to tell your doctor about the exposure.